 4. Who is the owner of Burma Burma?

-A. Burma Burma is owned by Ankit Gupta, who spent his childhood years in Burma before migrating to India, and his friend Chirag Chhajer.
+Burma Burma is owned by Ankit Gupta, whose mother spent her childhood in Burma, and his friend Chirag Chhajer.
+Ankit’s father and his family have been into the hospitality business.

 Inclusivity checklist: